autoplot/documentation/javadoc/org/das2/datum/format/DatumFormatter.md

+# org.das2.datum.format.DatumFormatter

-# org.das2.datum.format.DatumFormatterFormats Datum objects for printing and parses strings to Datum objects.
+Formats Datum objects for printing and parses strings to Datum objects.

 ***
 <a name="axisFormat"></a>
 # axisFormat